FORTH-ICS-INSPIRE/artemis/README.md

 * Support for historical BGP updates replaying.
 * Support for local real-time monitoring feeds.
 * Support for automated generation of the configuration file.
+* Support for RPKI validation of hijacked prefixes.
 * Compatibility with grafana charts.
 * Modularity/extensibility by design.
 * CI/CD (Travis CI, Codecov).